Azure/iotedge-lorawan-starterkit/docs/user-guide/deployment-scenarios.md

 the different options for HA and scalability.

-With the version 2.1.0 we introduced a major improvement for multi gateway deployments that allow the LNS to scale much better when using `DeduplicationMode.None` or `DeduplicationMode.Drop`.
+With the version 2.1.0 we introduced a major improvement for multi gateway deployments that allows the LNS to scale much better when using `DeduplicationMode.None` or `DeduplicationMode.Drop`.
 All the deployment scenarios are now scaling to similiar levels no matter if a multi gateway deployment is used or not.